eburghar/gil/README.md

 # glctl

-`glctl` aims to ease interactions between a local git repository and its Gitlab counterpart.
-As such it is not a [glab](https://gitlab.com/gitlab-org/cli) replacement, nor a tool to administrate Gitlab from the command line.
+`glctl` aims to ease interactions between a local git repository and its Gitlab counterpart, and to achieve that goal:

-To achieve that goal (WIP):

 - it uses oauth2 authentication: meaning that if your browser is connected to Gitlab no password is requested, and

-- try to infer reasonable default arguments based on  repository informations (project name, tag, ...) and the Gitlab context (pipeline status, ...) to always have the minimal words to type for the common cases.
+- try to infer reasonable default arguments based on repository informations (project name, tag, ...) and the Gitlab context (pipeline status, ...), so you don't have unnecessary words to type for the common cases.

-It offers for the moment only 3 commands that are part of my regular workflows, but it is easy to add new ones.
-Feel free to fork or send PR.
+It offers for the moment only 4 commands that are part of my regular workflows and spared me a lot of time from the web interface.
+It is easy to add new commands though so feel free to fork or send PR.

-  - `archive`: allows to extract projects archives from a Gitlab instance whithout having to install git or a shell or any toolchain (npm, pypi, ...), greatly reducing the surface attack and the execution speed.
-It's specially useful in containers that need to specialize really quickly at initialization and extract a defined set of arquives.
+  - `archive`: allows to extract projects archives from a Gitlab instance whithout having to install git or a shell or any toolchain (npm, pypi, ...), greatly reducing the surface attack and execution speed.
+It's specially useful in containers that need to specialize really quickly at initialization and extract a defined set of archives.

   - `tags`: allows to protect and unprotect tags

   - `pipeline`: triggers a pipeline creation, see status, get log, cancel and retry

+  - `project`: display information about gitlab project (mainly to open the page in the browser)

 ## General use

 ```
-glctl 0.5.0
+glctl 0.5.1

 Usage: glctl [-c <config>] [-v] [-o] [--color <color>] [--no-cache] <command> [<args>]